lifox1/staticwebappstarter-1/README.md

 ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/sample_architecture2.png)

-## Algorithms
+## Currently Inluded Algorithms
  The initial release includes two top NLP use cases, text classification, and custom named entity recognition.
 Additional tasks and models are on the roadmap for inclusion (see Roadmap section later in this document).
 #### Text Classification
 Text classification is a supervised learning method of learning and predicting the category or the class of a document given its text content.
 The state-of-the-art methods are based on neural networks of different architectures as well as pre-trained language models or word embeddings.
 #### Custom Named Entity Recognition
 Named Entity Recognition (NER) is the task of detecting and classifying real-world objects mentioned in text.
 Common named entities include person names, locations, organizations, etc. The state-of-the art NER methods include combining Long Short-Term Memory neural network with Conditional Random Field (LSTM-CRF) and pretrained language models like BERT.

-NER usually involves assigning an entity label to each word in a sentence as shown in the figure below.
+NER usually involves assigning an entity label to each word in a sentence, such as the entities shown below:

- Fine-tuned BERT for NER tasks

-O: Not an entity
+O: Not an entity (i.e. All other words)
 I-LOC: Location
 I-ORG: Organization
 I-PER: Person